glearn.LinearModel#

 The design matrix on data points is automatically generated during the internal training process and can be accessed by

-attribute.
-To generate the design matrix on arbitrary test points, callglearn.LinearModel.generate_design_matrix()
+Xattribute.
+To generate the design matrix on arbitrary test points, callglearn.LinearModel.generate_design_matrix()function.Prior of Unknown Coefficients:

 The coefficients \(\boldsymbol{\beta}\) of the size \(m\) is unknown at the time of instantiation of